 The tkeep bits for transfers for all except the last data transfer of a packet must be all 1s.
 On the last transfer of a packet, when tlast is asserted, you can specify a tkeep that is not all 1s to specify a data cycle that is not the full datapath width.
 The asserted tkeep bits need to be packed to the lsb, indicating contiguous data.
+When tlast is asserted and all zeroes are on, tkeep is not a valid combination for DMA to function properly.

-The destination buffer for C2H transfers must always be sized as a multiple of 64 bytes.
+The length of a C2H Stream descriptor (the size of the destination buffer) must always be a multiple of 64 bytes.

-Table 2-7: C2H Stream Writeback Format
+Table 9: C2H Stream Writeback Format